Máirín de Burca: Activism

+She was the Official Sinn Féin candidate at the 1973 general election for the Dublin North-Central constituency.
+She received 1,667 (4.8%) first-preference votes but was not elected.

 She has been involved in a legal case which changed Irish law and Ireland.
 The two litigants were represented in court by Mary Robinson and Donal Barrington.
 That case allowed for the Juries Act 1976 which now allows any Irish citizen aged 18 or over who is registered to vote in general elections to be involved in a jury.

 Despite her activism, de Burca is considered a militant pacifist.

 In 2017 de Burca was awarded the Honorary degree of Doctor of Law by University College Dublin.
+A Supreme Court judge who found against her concluded his judgement by saying: "I admire Máirín de Búrca for her humanity and compassionate concern for the underprivileged, and admire her for her courage in sacrificing her liberty on their behalf."